csci104/site/labs/lab0/index.md

 - [ ] Create or have a GitHub account

-## Join the Course GitHub Classroom
-Register your GitHub account with the course using GitHub Classroom:

-- Open the join link: [USC CSCI 104 Github Classroom]({{site.data.urls.github_classroom}}){:target="_blank"}
-- Sign in with the same GitHub account you set up above (preferably your @usc.edu email).
-- Authorize GitHub Classroom if prompted.
-- Accept the course assignment if/when prompted to create your private course repository.

-- [ ] Joined the GitHub Classroom and created your course repo

 ## Install Git

 You can skip this section if you have git installed or are using the VM, which has git installed.